 - The trail shares the footpath through Gellibrand.
 Cross the road again at the southern edge of town to rejoin the original railway formation.

 - Entering farmland, the trail starts the climb to Beech Forest.

 - There is one short on-road section.
 Watch for log trucks on this gravel road.

 - At Dinmont, the old railway water tank is still in use.

 Dinmont – Beech Forest (4.5km)

-- A new off road section has been built from Dinmont to Ditchley.
-Sections of this new trail near Ditchley are steep and you will need to walk your bike in sections.
+- A new off road section has been built from Dinmont to Ditchley - PLEASE NOTE: THIS SECTION OF THE TRAIL IS CURRENTLY CLOSED.
+Sections of this new trail near Ditchley are steep and you will need to walk your bike in sections (please follow and obey all signage).
+Follow the original alignment until reaching farmland.
+Travel beside farmland on created trail.
+Enter the picturesque but challenging section of the trail within the gully beside the Little Lardner Creek.
+This section can become very challenging within the gully areas.
 Alternatively, some cyclists may ride the on-road section between Dinmont and Ditchley.

 - At Beech Forest look for the site of the balloon loop (used for reversing trains) at the eastern end of town.